-The tool provides core monitoring functionality, such as built-in and customizable alerting, performance diagnosis using wait statistics, and the ability to capture and compare performance baselines, as well as new features such as Availability Group monitoring, and integration with Active Directory, distributed estate monitoring, data filegrowth projections and much more.
+The tool provides core monitoring functionality, such as built-in and customizable alerting, performance diagnosis using wait statistics, and the ability to capture and compare performance baselines, as well as features such as Availability Group monitoring, integration with Active Directory, distributed estate monitoring, data filegrowth projections and much more.

 When I first started out as a SQL Server DBA, I was in charge of about 20 instances.
 My morning ritual was to log remotely into each instance, one at a time, and work through a series of checklists, verifying each instance was running as expected, checking disk space, confirming that all overnight jobs ran successfully, examining error logs in case of issues, checking key performance counters, and much more.